-Mercy College Training Center Fees
+Mercy College Training Center Courses and Fees

-The Mercy College Training Center offers healthcare continuing education.
-The Center is located on the garden level of the ACE building, 921 6th Avenue, Des Moines, Iowa 50309.
-Course offerings may change from time-to-time.
-A list of courses currently offered is available at https://mchs.enrollware.com/schedule.
+The Mercy College Training Center offers healthcare continuing education which in general have a duration of 8 hours or less.
+The Training Center is located on the garden level of the ACE building, 921 6th Avenue, Des Moines, Iowa 50309.
+A list of current courses, their duration and the associated cost is available at: https://mchs.enrollware.com/schedule.